List of county roads in Hernando County, Florida: Route description

 Once it finishes climbing the aforementioned hill, it encounters more farm and ranch land as it enters Spring Lake, where it makes a sharp curve to the right and heads south.
 Along the way it has an intersection with Old Spring Lake Road, where a radio tower can be scene.
 From there it runs down another hill which is slightly more suburban in its appearance and makes a sharp curve to the left where it climbs back up another hill.
 This suburbanized segment ends at the intersection of Neff Lake Road (former CR 577).
 East of there is another mix of residential and agricultural zoning, although the suburban aspects are further emphasized by the intersection with Appalachian Drive, the south end of which is the northern gateway to the Mountain View deed restricted community.
 Hernando County Road 572 as well as Powell Road ends at Spring Lake Drive (CR 541) in Spring Lake, and contains signs giving directing motorists towards I-75 either northbound to Exit 301 on US 98/SR 50, or southbound to Exit 293 along Pasco County Road 41.

 County Road 574

 County Road 574 is entirely Spring Hill Drive, and entirely four lanes wide whether divided or not.
 It runs from US 19 at a spur of the eastern terminus of County Road 595 to US 41 in Garden Grove.

 County Road 575

 County Road 575 is Burwell Road, a county extension of State Road 575.
 As the easternmost south to north route in Hernando County, the road runs from the Pasco-Hernando County Line at the bridge over the Withlacoochee River to State Road 50 in Ridge Manor.
 It was also once a former segment of SR 575 itself.

 County Road 576

-County Road 576 is Ayer's Road from CR 578 to CR 581 and Hayman Road from CR 581 to CR 541.
+County Road 576 is Ayers Road from CR 578 to CR 581 and Hayman Road from CR 581 to CR 541.
 The route was formerly known as SR 420 and later County Road 420.